microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ### Onboarding

 You can provision Security Copilot within the [standalone experience](https://learn.microsoft.com/en-us/security-copilot/get-started-security-copilot#option-1-recommended-provision-capacity-through-copilot-for-security) or in [Azure](https://learn.microsoft.com/en-us/security-copilot/get-started-security-copilot#option-2-provision-capacity-in-azure).
 If your organization requires tags to deploy Azure resources, use **[this ARM template](https://github.com/seanstark/azure-tools/tree/main/copilotforsecurity)** to add tags during deployment.
-When provisioning Security Copilot, you can purchase capacity in these **four regions:** East US, West Europe, UK South, and Australia East.
-Customers can provision a maximum of 100 SCUs and scale down to a minimum of 1 SCU per hr.
+We recommend provisioning Security Copilot from the Azure Portal.
+Azure policies for resource tagging and location can cause deployment failures, and these errors ***don't show*** in the Security Copilot standalone portal.
+When provisioning, you can purchase capacity in these **four regions:** East US, West Europe, UK South, and Australia East.
+Customers can scale from 1 to 100 SCUs per hour, and Microsoft also supports **[Overage SCUs](https://learn.microsoft.com/en-us/copilot/security/manage-usage#how-provisioned-and-overage-scus-are-billed)**, which are billed only when consumed.

 While there are technically no prerequisites, you'll need an Azure subscription and Microsoft Entra ID (Entra ID is required to authenticate your users).
 We also recommend allowing prompt evaluation anywhere with available GPU capacity for optimal results.
-By default, ***all users are "Copilot contributors"*** (this may vary according to existing user permissions) and ***the provisioning user is the "Copilot owner."*** Contributors cannot update data sharing options, manage SCUs, view the usage dashboard, and may only manage and publish custom plugins or upload files when allowed.
-Also by default, ***all security administrators and global administrators inherit Security Copilot access.***
+By default, ***all users are Copilot contributors*** (this may vary according to existing user permissions) and ***the provisioning user is the Copilot owner.*** Contributors cannot update data sharing options, manage SCUs, view the usage dashboard, and may only manage and publish custom plugins or upload files when allowed.
+Also, by default, ***all users with the Entra Global Admin or Security Admin roles will automatically be assigned the Copilot Owner role.***

 Security Copilot will **not** elevate your level of access (e.g., to use the Microsoft Sentinel plugin, you will need the Microsoft Sentinel Reader role).
 However, plugin settings are managed at the ***user level***, requiring each user to enable/disable plugins and configure authentication methods.
 Unfortunately, there is no existing option to set plugin configurations at the ***Tenant level.***

+I recommend starting with a "crawl, walk, run" model.
+Crawling starts with the ***embedded experiences.*** It’s tool-specific, requires no prompt engineering, and doesn’t support third-party or custom plugins — making it easy to use, more accurate, and cost-efficient.
+Walking starts with the ***standalone portal.*** Users can submit their own prompts and access a broader range of skills, including third-party and custom plugins.
+This offers more flexibility but requires effective prompt engineering.
+Running uses ***Logic Apps or Agents*** to integrate Copilot into automated workflows.
+This method is highly extensible and can significantly reduce SCU usage by pre-processing data or optimizing prompts.

-I recommend starting with the Defender XDR Embedded Experience or Promptbooks.
-You can easily add tags, edit, share, run, and set the level of access to "Just me" or "Anyone in my organization."
-You can even create your own.
-Learn more about how to create your own Promptbooks **[here](https://learn.microsoft.com/en-us/security-copilot/build-promptbooks).** It's also critical to monitor SCU usage to manage costs and avoid disruptions (e.g., calculate your average SCU utilization over a standard 7 days).
-Learn more about how to monitor your usage **[here](https://learn.microsoft.com/en-us/security-copilot/manage-usage).** Microsoft permits ***some occasional demand spikes*** from customers that exceed their provisioned capacity at no additional charge, but if the spikes are consistent, that usually signals under provisioned capacity.
+It's also important to monitor SCU usage to manage costs and avoid disruptions (e.g., calculate your average SCU utilization over a standard 7 days).
+Learn more about how to monitor your usage **[here](https://learn.microsoft.com/en-us/security-copilot/manage-usage).**

-Lastly, experiment with uploading your organizations own DOCX, MD, PDF, and TXT files.
+Lastly, experiment with promptbooks (learn how to create your own Promptbooks **[here](https://learn.microsoft.com/en-us/security-copilot/build-promptbooks)**) and uploading your organizations own DOCX, MD, PDF, and TXT files.
 You can upload files up to 20 MB in total.
 Security Copilot reasons over files to generate more relevant and specific responses.
 Learn more about uploading your own files **[here](https://learn.microsoft.com/en-us/security-copilot/upload-file).**

----

-We recommend provisioning Security Copilot from the **Azure Portal** rather than the standalone experience, since issues like resource tagging or location policies tend to show up more clearly there.
-Also, by default, users with the Entra **Global Admin** or **Security Admin** roles will automatically be assigned the **Security Copilot Owner** role.

-And one more tip: it’s a good idea to start with a small number of SCUs and focus first on the embedded experiences—they’re much more stable and less likely to run into setup snags.

-This is a great step forward for MSSPs looking to bring AI-driven security to their customers.
-Check out the full blog post to dive deeper and take your next steps today!
+To get the most out of Security Copilot, it's also helpful to understand its terminology.
+A ***session*** is created for each interaction between a user and Security Copilot.
+A ***prompt*** is a question or instruction submitted by the user.
+A ***skill*** is a specific function Copilot uses to gather data and respond.
+A ***plugin*** is a group of related skills tied to a specific resource, like Sentinel or Entra.
+Lastly, the ***orchestrator*** maps prompts to the right plugin skills behind the scenes.

 ### Get Started